OceanPotion37/Getting-Cleaning-Data-Project/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-This script was used to first merge these datsets, then the mean and standard deviation of each variable was found, descriptive names were added regarding the activities, and the variable names themselves were improved.
+run_analysis.R was used to first merge these datsets, then the mean and standard deviation of each variable was found, descriptive names were added regarding the activities, and the variable names themselves were improved.
 After this a new tidy data set was created which included the means of each subject measurement and activity measurment.

+Please note this script requires the dplyr package (version 0.4.3).

 Additional information regarding how the data was cleaned and more can be found in the codebook.md